Hexsl/Hexsl/README.md

-# **Welcome!**

-Hi there, and welcome to my GitHub profile!
-I'm Hex, and I am currently a high school senior, intending to pursue a B.S. in CompSci post-graduation.
-Interests include computer programming (Python, Java, Web, et al), networking infrastructure/information systems, UNIX-based systems architecture, CAD, robotics, and infosec.
-I'm a volunteer sysadmin and client server owner for synIRC, and a veteran on a local FRC robotics team.
-Of note, "Avery" is a name I go by online.
-In the event that you require my legal name for BUSINESS or LEGAL reasons only, please email me under a professional domain.

 ## **Contact**

 In the event you need to contact me for whatever reason outside of GitHub (and I ask this only be done for professional and/or emergency matters), you can get in touch with me via the following: